 What Does Dopamine Do?

-If you have depression, Parkinson’s disease, anxiety, autism spectrum disorder (ASD), or another neurological condition, you may have heard about dopamine and how it can help you feel your best.
-But if you’re unfamiliar with what dopamine does for your body, this article will tell you everything you need to know.
+If you have Parkinson’s disease, anxiety, autism spectrum disorder (ASD), or another neurological condition, you may have heard about dopamine and how it can help you feel your best.
+But what does dopamine do, actually?
+Let’s dive into it.

 What Is Dopamine?

 Dopamine is a neurotransmitter your body uses to send messages between nerve cells.
 Your body produces dopamine from tyrosine, an amino acid found in many foods including chicken, pork, fish, cheese, soybeans, nuts, seeds, eggs, and whole grains.
-Neurons use two enzymes to convert tyrosine first into a substance called L-dopa and then into dopamine.
+Your neurons use enzymes to convert tyrosine first into a substance called L-dopa and then into dopamine.

 We often call dopamine “the feel-good hormone” because it plays a key role in your brain’s pleasure centers.
 This neurotransmitter is part of the body’s reward system, which influences motivation and behavior.